The complete guide to using Facebook Groups to build a thriving online community for your audience and customers, updated for 2018. Enjoy!

 Benefits of creating a Facebook Group

-Creating a private Facebook Group for your customers and students is beneficial for a number of reasons, and we’re not the only ones who think so.
-Suzi Nelson, the Community Manager for Digital Marketer, said in an article on Digital’s Marketer’s blog that establishing a private Facebook Group for their customers has helped the company meet a number of important business goals including:
+Creating a private Facebook Group for your fans and customers is beneficial for a number of reasons, and we’re not the only ones who think so.
+Suzi Nelson, the Community Manager for Digital Marketer, said in an article on Digital’s Marketer’s blog that establishing a private Facebook Group for their customers has helped their company meet a number of important business goals including:

 - Increasing customer satisfaction